"Ontario"

 Pencil

-Many of your water color materials can be easily purchased online by clicking on the Amazon product logos!
+Many of your water color materials can be easily purchased online or at your favorite art supply store.

 Working with a certain size brush and learning what it can deliver on the paper is important.
 A large assortment of good quality brushes will provide more painting options.
-Synthetic bristle brushes come in inexpensive assortments, or, you can afford it, purchase the various sizes individually.
+Synthetic bristle brushes come in inexpensive assortments, or, if you can afford it, rabbit hair or sable brushes come various sizes individually.
 Here is a description of your ideal selection of brushes:

-Your LARGE brushes will be about three-quarters to one inch across and a flat and round shape.
-These will be for broad washes and laying down large areas of color.
+Your LARGE brushes will be about three-quarters to one inch across, one flat and one round shape.
+These will be for broad washes and laying color down in large areas of color.

 Your MEDIUM brushes will be a flat, chisel point brush and round and approximately one quarter inches in width.
 These brushes can make broad, sweeping strokes, or, on edge, thin, expressive lines.

-Your SMALL brushes will be one sixteenth to one eighth inches in width and will be used for detailing fine lines and small images.
+Your SMALL brushes will be one sixteenth to one eighth inches in width, one flat and one round and will be used for detailing fine lines and small images.

 A plastic or metal palette (mixing tray )with many large and small sections for your colors and for color mixing.
 8" x 11."